 Internal decorations

 Repair category 1

-Notes The property is in reasonable decorative order.
+Notes The property is in fair decorative order.

 Cellars

 Repair category N/A

-Notes None noted.
+Notes N/A

+Electricity

-Electricity Repair category 1 Notes The Institution of Engineering Technology recommends that inspections and testings are undertaken at least every five years and on a change of occupancy.
+Repair category 1

+Notes The Institution of Engineering Technology recommends that inspections and testings are undertaken at least every five years and on a change of occupancy.
 It should be appreciated that only the most recently constructed or re-wired properties will have installations which fully comply with IET regulations.
-The wiring system would appear to have been upgraded within recent years.
+The wiring system would appear to have been upgraded within recent years and is along modern lines.
 It will be appreciated that the system was not checked or tested and it is assumed that all works were carried out by a registered electrical contractor to current regulations.
 In the absence of any documentation a precautionary check should be made by a qualified electrical contractor to confirm the condition and adequacy of the installation.